Far InfraRed Therapy

 Even better, the combined impact of hybrid FIR and PEMF therapy is seen in the fact that PEMF for wound healing has been common since the late 1970s and this clinical use has long been approved by the FDA.

-At Life Mat, we also have experience with several other Energy Medicine technologies that can be extremely effective for skin problems, wrinkles and age spots.
+At Life Mat, we also have experience with several other little-known Energy Medicine technologies that can be extremely effective for skin problems, wrinkles and age spots.
 Combine these with FIR and PEMF and you have an incredible anti-ageing and skin protocol!

 PEMF and FIR Therapy for Sleep